 Leaf or needle arrangement, size, shape, and texture

-Stiff, but soft 3 inch long needles in 5 needle bundles with a blue green to light green color
+Stiff, but soft 3 inch long needles in bundles of 5, with a blue green to light green color.

 Sometimes needles are twisted.

 Flower arrangement, shape, and size